A timeline of the jewel heist at the Louvre in Paris

 Oct.
 22

 The museum reopens.
-Beccuau the prosecutor says about 100 investigators are working on the case in addition to forensics experts who are analyzing surveillance footage and “150 samples” that were collected on the basket lift, inside the museum and on items found.
+Beccuau, the prosecutor, says that about 100 investigators are working on the case ,in addition to forensics experts who are analyzing surveillance footage and 150 samples taken from the basket lift, inside the museum and on items found.